miker704/Strife/patches.md

     - Adjusted the background color of the Explore Public Servers Button in Add Friend page.
     - Changed the placeholder text in the search bar of the explore servers page.
     - Changed the colors of the offline and online circles, texts and background colors text in the explore servers page.
+    - changed colors of user option buttons in all of the  friend list sections.
+    - changed colors of usernames in all of the  friend list sections.

 ### Other Changes